Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

    >**Note:** Skip this step if services already enabled

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**

+### Onboard Servers to Defender for Cloud
+After you connect Defender for Cloud to your Azure subscription, you can start connecting your on-premises machines from the Getting started page in Defender for Cloud.

+1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Defender for Cloud**, and then select **Microsoft Defender for Cloud** under services.

+1. On the Defender for Cloud menu, select Getting started.

+1. Select the Get started tab.

+1. Find Add non-Azure servers and select Configure.

+1. Select sentialworkspace Log Analytics workspaces that appears.

+1. From the list of workspaces, select Upgrade for the relevant workspace to turn on Defender for Cloud paid plans for 30 free days.

+1. From the list of workspaces, select Add Servers for the relevant workspace.

+1. On **sentinelworkspace | Agents management** page, expand **Log Analytics agent instructions** copy the Workspace ID and Primary key in notepad you needs this values in next step.

+2. Click on **Download Windows Agent(64 bit)** link.

+1. Open downloaded **MMASetup-AMD64.exe** file

+1. On **Welcome to the Microsoft Monitoring Agent Setup Wizard** window, click **Next**.

+1. On the **Important Notice** window, click **I Agree**.

+1. On **Destination Folder** window, click **Next**.

+1. On **Agent Setup Option** window select the option **Connect the agent to Azure Log Ananlytics(OMS)**.

+1. On **Azure Log Analytics** window, Paste Workspace ID and Primart Key and click **Next** > **Install**.

+1. On **Microsoft Monitoring Agent configuration completed successfully**, click finish.

+1. From the start menu  search and select **Control panel** then select **System and Security**.

+1. Select **Microsoft Monitoring Agent** and on **Microsoft Monitoring Agent properties** window.
+You can review your configuration there and verify that the agent is connected.

 ## Review
 In this lab, you will complete the following tasks: